matthewboman/WNC-Copwatch/README.md

 # WNC Copwatch
 This application provides an interactive map and other visualization tools to represent police data for community members in hopes of creating greater accountability and transparency.
 Check out the current site at [https://copwatch.avlcommunityaction.com/](https://copwatch.avlcommunityaction.com/)

-The Node.js backend parses police reports, saves them to a database, and provides a RestAPI endpoint.
-It also processes data from [Asheville's datasets of APD traffic stops](http://data.ashevillenc.gov/datasets/apd-traffic-stops-after-oct-1-2017).
+The Node.js backend parses police reports, saves them to a database, and provides RestAPI endpoints.
+It also processes data from [Asheville's open datasets](http://data.ashevillenc.gov/datasets).

 The application renders a map of police reports and provides different filter parameters so users can see reports by officer, code, and/or date.
 It also processes the data and displays the results in various charts and graphs.
 The frontend is written in Vue, Leaflet, and D3.

 ## Police Reports
 Reports are pulled from the daily [APD](https://apdp2c.buncombecounty.org/dailybulletin.aspx) and [Buncome County Sheriff](https://bcsdp2c.buncombecounty.org/dailybulletin.aspx) police bulletins.
 They are then parsed to JSON and stored in a Mongo database.

-Traffic stop data is also pulled in from the [city's records](http://data.ashevillenc.gov/datasets/apd-traffic-stops-after-oct-1-2017). and simplified for our purposes.

 For a more detailed explanation of resources, as well as available REST endpoints, check out the project's [documentation](https://copwatch.avlcommunityaction.com/documentation).